If you have a question that is not answered below, please Contact Us.

 For TCE, there are also risk-based action levels.
 These are used by regulatory agencies to determine when quick mitigation measures are needed to protect the health of sensitive populations, such as pregnant women.

-The US EPA has established an urgent action level for TCE of 24 micrograms per cubic meter (ug/m3) for commercial/industrial uses such as the Food 4 Less.
+The US EPA has established an urgent action level for TCE of 24 ug/m3 for commercial/industrial uses such as the Food 4 Less and other stores at the shopping center.

 • According to the Agency for Toxic Substances and Disease Registry (ATSDR), TCE in the blood stream can cross the placenta and enter the developing baby.
 A pregnant woman’s exposure to TCE during the first two to eight weeks of pregnancy, when the baby’s heart is developing, can increase the chance of having a baby born with a birth defect of the heart.
 Most babies exposed to TCE during pregnancy will be born with normal hearts, and having a baby with a birth defect of the heart does not mean there was exposure to TCE.
 For more information from ATSDR, click HERE.

-The US EPA has established an urgent action level of 24 micrograms per cubic meter (ug/m3) for commercial/industrial uses.
+The US EPA has established an urgent action level of 24 ug/m3 for commercial/industrial uses.
 If you are pregnant and have been exposed to indoor air concentrations above the urgent action level, please inform your doctor of the exposure.

 • VOCs are common in urban environments and are found in outdoor air, as well as air within buildings.
 TCE is difficult to measure in the human body because it is eliminated within 16 hours and if levels of TCE are identified, there is no way to identify the source.
 If you are concerned that your health may have been affected by VOC exposure, please see your doctor to discuss the issue.